NSATshepoMooketsi/Telecoms-customer-churn-dashboard/README.md

 *Competitor offerings account for approximately 45% of customer churn, making them the leading driver of customer attrition.*
 - Conduct competitor benchmarking to identify gaps in pricing, service offerings and customer benefits
 - Offer personalised loyalty benefits and account management services.
-###  4.6 Strengthen Competitive Retention Strategies
+###  4.6 Leverage Customer Referrals as a Loyalty Strategy
 *Customers who refer friends exhibit lower churn rates (19%) and generate significantly higher average revenue than customers who do not refer others.*
 - Expand referral programmes and referral incentives.
 - Offer personalised loyalty benefits and account management services.